bendlas/davstore/README.md

 ### ... use datomic?
 Because didn't you always want an undo slider on your web resources / network share?
 It just fits perfectly with content addressed file blobs.

+### ... not support windows?
+Windows requires level 2 DAV (mainly locks), which are not implemented yet.

 ## FAQ